Welcome to our Bass Fishing Buyer’s Guide! This is a comprehensive rundown of the most critical equipment you need to catch largemouth bass.

 Plastic worms are versatile baits that look and feel like live prey, so when bass strike, they usually hold on for a while, giving you a longer chance to set the hook.
 They’re perfect for weedless techniques.
 You can rig worms with the hook point resting under the surface of the plastic, and when you set the hook, the point can easily come out of the soft plastic to penetrate the fish’s mouth.

-One of the best plastic worms you can buy is the Yamamoto Senko Bait.
+One of the best plastic worms for bass you can buy is the Yamamoto Senko Bait.
 This stick-bait style worm is made from plastic that is packed with salt, giving it a tantalizing sink-rate.
 You can rig this bait weedless with a Texas- or Carolina-rig, and it’s extremely effective when rigged weightless on a Wacky Rig.

 Speaking of rigs for soft plastic worms, you’re going to need some offset hooks.
 The offset design is what allows you to rig the worm straight and with the hook point safely buried inside the worm’s body.
 FastGrip Wide Gap Worm Hooks from VMC are a perfect example of a high-quality offset worm hook.